 Validate pain, help with transition to safety net: As soon as the recipient is strongly connected to the traumatic memory, and before they have finished telling their pain story, you will pretend you are coming to the end of available time for a healing exercise, and that you need to interrupt them to deploy the safety net.
 Validate the pain in the memory and help recipient accept changing gears to safety net.
-Sample coaching: "I'm so sorry, but we're coming to the end of our time.
-This is going to be hard - this is going to feel really bad - but I'm asking you to do it anyway.
-We need to shift gears and go back to your initial positive memory and connection with Jesus, so that we can get the plane back on the ground."
+Sample coaching: "I am so sorry, but we're coming to the end of our time.
+This is going to be hard, but I'm asking you to do it anyway - we need to change gears and go back to your initial positive memory and connection with Jesus, so that we can get the plane back on the ground."

-"I understand that this painful memory place is very important and needs to be cared for - we're not trying to dismiss, ignore, invalidate, or minimize this memory or the pain in this memory, and we're not trying to just stuff it back down so that we can forget about it.
+"I totally understand that this painful memory place is very important and needs to be cared for - we're not trying to dismiss, or invalidate, or minimize this memory or the pain in this memory, and we're not trying to just stuff it back down so that we can forget about it.
 I am 100% certain that Jesus has a plan for healing this memory, and I really encourage you to find a facilitator who can help you do that.
 But for right now, in this group setting, we need to 'switch gears' and help you use the positive-memory safety net so that you can get back to a good place for the end of the exercise."